HimeWoo/untitled-paint-game/ProjectDocument.md

 <img width="165" height="143" alt="Screenshot 2025-12-10 at 5 34 03 PM" src="https://github.com/user-attachments/assets/54b0619e-aa9a-45d9-8964-b42d522090a8" />
 <img width="161" height="83" alt="Screenshot 2025-12-10 at 5 33 01 PM" src="https://github.com/user-attachments/assets/b0ddae72-659f-45b6-ad87-717ebdda1382" />

-The result is a reusable knockback pipeline shared across all damage sources, with parameters that can be tuned without refactoring code.
+As you can see, this makes the gameplay a lot more reusable, and each parameter can be tuned without having to dig inside the codebase itself.

 ---